Serpil Midyatli: Personal life

 Midyatli was born in 1975 in Kiel, where she also grew up.
-Her parents are Turkish immigrants.
+Her parents are from Turkey, her father is of Kurdish descent, while her mother is of Arab origin.
 She is a Muslim, married, and has two sons.
+In addition to German, she also has Turkish citizenship.

 After graduating from the Realschule in 1992, Midyatli originally planned to study law.
 Instead she came to lead a restaurant owned by her parents at the age of 18.
 She later ran a concert hall, a catering company, and founded a cultural event company with her husband.

+In 2015 she was accepted into the executive board of the Schleswig-Holstein Homeland Association, where she serves as the third deputy of the president.